mapping-commons/sssom/src/docs/spec-formats-rdf.md

 #### For slots typed as `sssom:EntityReference`
 (e.g. `subject_id`, `mapping_justification`, `subject_source`…)

-The value is rendered as a named RDF resource (IRI).
+The value MUST be represented as a named RDF resource (IRI).

 #### For slots typed as `sssom:NonRelativeURI`
 (e.g. `license`, `mapping_provider`, `issue_tracker`…)

-The value is rendered as a named RDF resource (IRI).
+The value MUST be represented as a named RDF resource (IRI).

 #### For slots typed as `linkml:date`
 (e.g. `mapping_date`, `publication_date`)

-The value is represented as a `xsd:date` literal.
+The value MUST be represented as a `xsd:date` literal.

 #### For slots typed as `linkml:double`
 (e.g. `mapping_set_confidence`, `confidence`, `similarity_score`)

-The value is represented as a `xsd:double` literal.
+The value MUST be represented as a `xsd:double` literal.

 #### For slots typed as an enumeration
 (e.g. `sssom_version`, `mapping_cardinality`, `subject_type`…)

-If the permissible values for the enumeration are defined in the LinkML model as having an associated `meaning` property, then the value is represented as a named RDF resource with the indicated property.
+If the permissible values for the enumeration are defined in the LinkML model as having an associated `meaning` property, then the value MUST be represented as a named RDF resource with the indicated property.
-Otherwise, the value is represented as a string literal.
+Otherwise, the value MUST be represented as a string literal.

 #### For slots typed as a SSSOM object
 (e.g. `mappings`, `extension_definitions`)

-The value is represented as a RDF resource.
+The value MUST be represented as a RDF resource.
 Whether the resource is named (IRI) or not (blank node) will depend on the type of the object, see the [section on representing SSSOM objects](#sssom-objects) below for details.